rxg/biers/README.md

 systems from this text in the Racket dialect of Scheme.

-R has been around for some time, has focused specifically on data analysis, and has acquired a community and substantial mindshare, so it's libraries are well-tuned to this work.
-Racket is not nearly as widely used for data analysis (it's far more used for teaching introductory computer science).
-Luckily a few trailblazers have gone this route in the past, leaving behind some artifacts that I could use along the way.
+R has been around for some time, has focused specifically on data analysis, and has acquired a broad, deep community and substantial mindshare.
+It's libraries are well-tuned to this work.
+Racket is not nearly as widely used for data analysis.
+Luckily for me a few trailblazers have gone this route in the past, leaving behind some artifacts that I could use along the way.

 A guide to the core files (in conceptual order):